DigitalSal/cml_churn_demo/README.md

 report from Cloudera Fast Forward Labs](https://clients.fastforwardlabs.com/ff06/report).

 ### Auto Deploy
 To build all the project artifacts, run the `0_build_projet.py` file in a python3 session.

+### Manual Setup
 If you wish to do this manually, follow the steps below.

-### 0 Manual Setup
+### 0 Install Requirements
 At the start of the manual build process, you need to open a workbench and run `!pip3 install -r requirements.txt`